FAQs – Pregnancy

 You may be eligible for benefits based on an assessment of all factors, including your age, occupation, job limitations, prior pregnancy history, current medical condition, and your physician’s/practitioner’s certification that you are unable to do your regular or customary work.

-- What can I do as a business owner or a self-employed individual to protect myself against loss of income if I become ill or disabled?
+- What can I do as a business owner or a self-employed individual to protect myself against loss of income if I become unable to work due to a disability?

-The Disability Insurance Elective Coverage program, administered by the Employment Development Department, offers business owners and self-employed individuals the opportunity to protect themselves against loss of income due to injury, pregnancy or illness, whether or not it is work related.
+The Disability Insurance Elective Coverage program, administered by the Employment Development Department, offers business owners and self-employed individuals the option to protect themselves against loss of income due to injury, pregnancy or illness, whether or not it is work-related.

 - Are SDI benefits reportable for tax purposes?
-Disability Insurance (DI) vs. Paid Family Leave (PFL)?
+Disability Insurance (DI) versus Paid Family Leave (PFL)?

 - Are SDI deductions pre-taxed (deducted from the paycheck prior to paying federal, state and social security taxes)

 Yes.
 If you already have an active DI claim for maternity leave, you will automatically be sent the form to transition from DI to PFL for bonding with your new baby.
 You may also file the PFL bonding claim form through SDI Online.